bwistrom/bwistrom.github.io/README.md

 ---

-*"In the realm of infinite possibilities, every moment is a new beginning, every interaction a new story, and every journey an adventure through the fabric of digital dreams."*
+*"In the realm of infinite possibilities, every moment is a new beginning, every interaction a new story, and every journey an adventure through the fabric of digital dreams."* // MarX Björn Wahlorian Wiström ***